pay-theory/payment-components/README.md

 ## Completion response

-Upon completion of authorization and capture the following details are returned
+Upon completion of authorization and capture, the following details are returned:

 ```json
 {